stafiprotocol/developer/docs/architecture/ethlsd.md

 # DV Adapter

-DV Adapter is a layer for Listake Stack to integrate with DVT(distributed validator technology).
+DV Adapter is a layer for StaFi ETH LSD Stack to integrate with DVT(distributed validator technology).
 Thanks to DVT providers, developers don't need to run their own validator clients.
 DV Adaptor can not only speed up deployment of LSD Stack but also simplify the complexity of the entire system.
 Currently the Stack supports SSV network, more will be supported in the future.
 Here we introduce the structure of SSV adapter.

 There are four parts: